d3/d3-tile/README.md

 const tiles = tile({scale: 1024, translate: [100, 200]});
 ```

-If *scale* is not a function, it assumed to be a constant number, and is wrapped in a function which returns the specified number.
+If *scale* is not a function, it assumed to be a constant number, and is wrapped in a function.

 ```js
 const tile = d3.tile().scale(1024).translate([100, 200]);